-Other innovations were employed, including hydraulic devices known as 'pipe-pushers', which were to push tin cannisters containing the explosive ammonal under the German trenches where they could be exploded, and also flamethrowers.
+Other innovations were employed, including hydraulic devices known as ‘pipe-pushers’, which were to push tin canisters containing the explosive ammonal under the German trenches where they could be exploded, and also flamethrowers.
 These were not the portable weapons akin to the flammenwerfer which the Germans had used, notably at Hooge in 1915.
 Instead, the British versions were large (two ton) machines which had to be carried up in parts and then assembled in the front lines.
-Although both 'pipe-pushers' and flamethrowers were used, neither had any significant impact on the outcome at High Wood.
-Yet another innovation would later be used at High Wood - tanks - but this was to be a month later and also, here, to have little impact.
+Although both ‘pipe-pushers’ and flamethrowers were used, neither had any significant impact on the outcome at High Wood.
+Yet another innovation would later be used at High Wood – tanks – but this was to be a month later and also, here, to have little impact.

 Before that, yet another offensive on High Wood was planned by the British, conceived as part of a joint large-scale offensive with the French.
 This was to take place on the 18th of August.

 Troops moved into position on the night of the 17th and morning of the 18th of August, and a methodical British barrage pounded High Wood for 26 hours before the infantry attack at 2.45 p.m. on the 18th.

 The 4th Kings Liverpool and 4th Suffolk’s were to attack Wood Lane.
 None of the former even reached Wood Lane, due to the German barrage and fire from the well-defended German positions.
 Some Suffolk’s did reach Wood Lane, but were forced out.